invertase/react-native-firebase/docs/messaging/notifications.md

 The call to `getInitialNotification` should happen within a React lifecycle method after mounting (e.g. `componentDidMount` or `useEffect`).
 If it's called too soon (e.g. within a class constructor or global scope), the notification data may not be available.

-**Quick Tip:** On `Android` you can test this interactions on the emulator but on `iOS` you need to use a real device because the iOS simulator doesn't receive push notifications.
+**Quick Tip:** On `Android` you can test receiving remote notifications on the emulator but on `iOS` you will need to use a real device as the iOS simulator does not support receiving remote notifications.

 # Notifee - Advanced Notifications